exposit/katamoiran/_posts/2017-10-05-3forged-aps-one.md

 ### Let's get started

 I copied and pasted the table on the website into a google sheet and sorted by number.
-Of the first ten, half turned out to be unsuitable for solo.
+Of the first ten, just over half turned out to be unsuitable for solo.

 <i>15100 Children's Radio Hour</i> was too dependent on multiple players, and I couldn't find much of a conflict.